 - Do not stand directly next to the microwave while it is in use.

-- Stand at least 2 feet away form it while it is in use.
+- Stand at least 2 feet away from it while it is in use.

 - Always make sure the door is firmly closed before operating.